Customs Appeal Authority COVID-19 protocol at 24 January 2022

 7. There may, in some cases, need to be changes to the way the Authority operates, including by conducting hearings entirely by video-link or telephone or by requiring that documents be emailed rather than posted or delivered.

-3. Parties affected by any change in the Authority’s usual operating procedures will be notified and provided with information to ensure that they understand how their case will be handled by the Authority.
+8. Parties affected by any change to the Authority’s usual operating procedures will be advised of those changes and provided with information to ensure that they understand how their matter will be handled by the Authority.

-4. This protocol applies until revoked or modified by the Authority.
+9. This Protocol applies until revoked or modified by the Authority.

 Customs Appeal Authority

 The Customs Appeal Authority hears appeals against the decisions or directions of the New Zealand Customs Service.

 The Customs Appeal Authority is an independent judicial body that hears appeals against the decisions and directions of the New Zealand Customs Service.